adityatripathi05/Universal-Authentication-Platform/SRS.md

 **User Stories**:
 - As a developer, I want to monitor UAP service health
-- As a developer, I want to check database connectivity status
+- As a developer, I want to check the connectivity status of the host's authentication API.
 - As an ops engineer, I want to monitor authentication performance
 - As an ops engineer, I want to receive alerts for service issues

 **Acceptance Criteria**:
 - Provide health check endpoints for service status
-- Monitor database/API connectivity for each configured host
+- Monitor the health and responsiveness of the configured host API endpoints.
 - Provide authentication performance metrics
 - Support custom health check callbacks
 - Implement alerting for service degradation